 >>>sudo apt-get install python-picamera

-This is a preferable method of installing apps, libraries and modules as it means that the modules you install will be kept up to date easily with the usual sudo apt-get update and sudo apt-get upgrade commands.
+This is a preferable method of installing apps, libraries, and modules.
+It means that the modules you install will be kept up to date easily with the usual sudo apt-get update and sudo apt-get upgrade commands.

 But these are only libraries, which are present in the Raspbian archives.
 In order to install other archives, which are not present over there, you can use PIP to install them.
 Just type the following in order to install whichever library you want to install: